-The MikroTik hEX (RB750Gr3) (on Amazon) is an inexpensive Gigabit router with advanced capabilities.
+The MikroTik hEX (RB750Gr3) (ad: available on Amazon) is an inexpensive network router with advanced capabilities.
 I’ve used it as my home router for the last five years.
 It’s not a consumer-grade product, and it certainly isn’t your grandma’s router!

 The hEX features five Gigabit Ethernet ports, an 0,88 GHz dual-core MIPS processor, and 0,25 GB RAM in a compact enclosure (optional).
 That’s roughly double the processing power and two–four times the RAM found in most consumer routers.
-It’s just enough for it to handle package switching for a Gigabit internet connection.
 Yet, it costs only just shy of 50 Euro (60 US).

 As you can see from the above photo, a section of the hEX’s plastic top chassis has turned yellow.
 The processor/heatsink is located directly underneath the yellowed area.
 The yellowing indicates that the router has struggled to shed excess heat which has accelerated aging in the plastic.
 The yellowing is the cosmetic price you pay for a quiet and passively cooled/fanless router.

 MikroTik’s network products are powered by its proprietary RouterOS operating system.
 RouterOS can be configured to make anything you’d like out of your network.
 However, it has a steep learning curve.
 You’re required to know what you’re doing, or at least be willing to put in the time to learn it.
 Take a few minutes to explore the online demo of their web administration interface before you continue reading.